ori-wagmi/DCTRLMEMBERSHIP/README.md

 Minter.sol is the orcestrator contract that users interact with.
 It is expected to have the roles to issue and manage membershipNFTs and fobNFTs.
 Minter is also expected to handle payment.

 ### /TokenBound/*
-These are a copy of the ERC6551 Registry (https://github.com/erc6551/reference) and AccountV3 (https://github.com/tokenbound/contracts) contracts.
+These are copies of the ERC6551 Registry (https://github.com/erc6551/reference) and AccountV3 (https://github.com/tokenbound/contracts) contracts.
 This is used for local testing only.
 It is expected that we use the existing onchain Registry in production per the ERC6551 spec.

 ### Tests
 Test suite is in Foundry, install docs here (https://book.getfoundry.sh/getting-started/installation)

-One environment variable `RPC_NODE_URL` must be set in .env, because the tests require forking from latest block on that chain **at this time**.
+ Environment variables below the **Required for running tests** heading must be valid in your .env to run the tests.
+Tests require forking from latest block on the target chain.

-To run tests:
+To run tests with 1st level of verbosity:
 `forge test -v`